yegor256/blog/_posts/2014/apr/2014-04-28-xml-xpath-hamcrest-matchers.md

 tags: xml matchers junit xpath
 description:
-  jcabi-matchers is a new small library that extends the Hamcrest arsenal with XML/XPath matchers
+  jcabi-matchers is a new small library that extends the Hamcrest arsenal with XML/XPath matchers; the article explains how to use the in Java projects
 keywords:
   - xml hamcrest
   - xpath matchers